 3. The use shall be compatible with the existing design and/or construction of the structure without significant alteration.
 (Ord.
 2019-24 § 1 (Exh.
 A), 2019; Ord.
 2017-02 §§ 3, 4, 2017; Ord.
-2016-11 § 1, 2016; Ord.
+2016-11 § 1, 20161; Ord.
 2011-02 § 2 (Exh.
 A), 2011)

-Response: The proposed use will remain largely unchanged from its most recent use, that being used for administrative related functions.
-The interiors are considered non-significant (see attached report) due to the significant degree of alteration over the last 100 years.
-The propose nomination will place its emphasis on the east facing primary façade and related east open space.
-The proposed alterations will restore the east façade, including removal of a non-original addition in 1986 which obscures a portion of the façade.
-The new wing will attach to the south façade considered secondary in its importance.
+Response: The proposed use within the 1917 Building will remain largely unchanged from its prior use for administrative related functions.
+The interiors are considered non-significant (see attached report) due to the significant degree of alteration over the last 50 years.
+The propose nomination recognizes the primary historic features which are the east facing primary façade and related east open space.
+The proposed alterations will restore the east façade, including removal of a 1986 addition which obscures a portion of the original façade.
+The new wing will attach to the south façade of the 1917 Building, considered secondary in its importance.
 This façade has been significantly altered by the addition of an elevator and service access.